bagisto/bagisto-docs/docs/2.x/advanced/create-product-type.md

 ## Introduction

-Bagisto provides several default product types, including simple, configurable, virtual, grouped, downloadable, bundled, and bookings.
+Bagisto provides several default product types, including simple, configurable, virtual, grouped, downloadable, and bundled.
 However, if these default product types do not meet your requirements, you can create your own custom product types.

 ## Creating a New Product Type